Computational hardness of estimating quantum entropies via binary entropy bounds

 \section{Computational hardness of \texorpdfstring{\RankTwoRenyiQEA{}}{}}

-We introduce a restricted version of the \textsc{Quantum $\alpha$-R\'enyi Entropy Approximation Problem} (\RenyiQEA{}), where the quantum state has rank at most \textit{two}: \begin{definition}[Rank-Two Quantum $\alpha$-R{\'e}nyi Entropy Approximation, \RankTwoRenyiQEA{}] Let $Q$ be a quantum circuit acting on $m$ qubits and having $n$ specified output qubits, where $m(n)$ is a polynomial in $n$.
+We begin by introducing a restricted version of the \textsc{Quantum $\alpha$-R\'enyi Entropy Approximation Problem} (\RenyiQEA{}), where the quantum state has rank at most \textit{two}: \begin{definition}[Rank-Two Quantum $\alpha$-R{\'e}nyi Entropy Approximation, \RankTwoRenyiQEA{}] Let $Q$ be a quantum circuit acting on $m$ qubits and having $n$ specified output qubits, where $m(n)$ is a polynomial in $n$.
 Let $\rho$ be a quantum state obtained by running $Q$ on $\ket{0}^{\otimes m}$ and tracing out the non-output qubits, such that the rank of $\rho$ is at most two.
-Let $g(n)$ and $t(n)$ be positive efficiently computable functions.
-The promise problem $\RankTwoRenyiQEA[t(n),g(n)]$ asks whether the following holds: \begin{itemize} \item \emph{Yes:} A quantum circuit $Q$ such that $\Salpha(\rho) \geq t(n) + g(n)$; \item \emph{No:} A quantum circuit $Q$ such that $\Salpha(\rho) \leq t(n) - g(n)$. \end{itemize} \end{definition}
+Let $g(n)$ and $t(n)$ be nonnegative efficiently computable functions.
+The promise problem $\RankTwoRenyiQEA[t(n),g(n)]$ asks whether the following holds: \begin{itemize} \item \emph{Yes:} The quantum circuit $Q$ satisfies that $\Salpha(\rho) \geq t(n) + g(n)$; \item \emph{No:} The quantum circuit $Q$ satisfies that $\Salpha(\rho) \leq t(n) - g(n)$. \end{itemize} \end{definition}

 The main result of this section is that \RankTwoRenyiQEA{} is \BQP{}-hard for every positive order $\alpha$, even under a constant promise gap (i.e., precision):